Unit: Mouse Molecular Genetics - URA CNRS 2578

 1) Epigenetics and the Inactivation of the mouse X chromosome

 A better understanding of some of the processes involved in the initiation of X-inactivation is likely to depend on combining such genetic and cell biology approaches with a detailed analysis of chromatin structure.
 Several different approaches to such an analysis including ChIP (Chromatin Immunoprecipitation) have been established in the laboratory.
 An example of such an approach is a recent study involving Chromatin immunoprecipitation (ChiP) analysis of ES strains carrying genetically engineeered modifications of the 3' part of the Xic which has established that the Xist antisense transcript Tsix affects Xist transcription indirectly, rather than directly, through its effects on chromatin structure and especially chromatin structure around the Xist promoter.
 ChIP studies have also proved of great importance in characterising the role played by H3 histone modifications in the earliest stages of X-inactivation and have allowed us to define a region 5' to Xist which may act as a nucleation centre allowing the inactivation to spread from the Xic over the whole X chromosome.
-The elements defined by these studies are being further characterised by genetic modification and analysis ex vivo and in vivo of the resulting material.
+The elements defined by these studies are being characterised by genetic modification and analysis ex vivo and in vivo of the resulting material.
 Promising results have been obtained.

 Genome Research and Mouse Disease Models